YannickRobin/easy-gradle-plugin/README.md

   ```

 ## Configure your local Easy Repository
-In this example, we will create an Easy local repository `easy-sample-repo` that represents your development folder for Easy extensions:
+In this example, we will create an Easy local repository `easy-repo-local` that represents your development folder for Easy extensions:
-- `mkdir easy-sample-repo`
+- `mkdir easy-repo-local`
-- `cd easy-sample-repo`
+- `cd easy-repo-local`
 - In SAP Commerce Cloud backoffice, configure the Easy repository that points to your local folder as per instructions in [Configuring a Local Repository Documentation](https://sap.github.io/easy-extension-framework/configuring-an-easy-repository-in-backoffice/#configuring-a-local-repository)
-- Run the command `gradle init --type basic --dsl groovy --no-incubating --project-name easy-sample-repo`
+- Run the command `gradle init --type basic --dsl groovy --no-incubating --project-name easy-repo-local`
 - If you are running the local setup of the plugin and not the published one.
 Add the following content in `settings.gradle` file as the **_first line_**
   ```
    pluginManagement {